dahliamalkhi/dahliamalkhi.github.io/_posts/2018-03-13-bft-lens-casper.md

 The replica functionality is the same as before, simply merging the prepare for one level with the (optional) commit of the preceding level.
 As before, replicas reject a proposition if it conflicts with the highest-level commit-certificate they hold.

-The full details are described in an ArXiv  [manuscript on Hot-Stuff](http://arxiv.org/abs/1803.05069).
+The full details are described in an ArXiv  [manuscript on HotStuff](http://arxiv.org/abs/1803.05069).
 The full manuscript elaborates on several possible materializations of the beacon functionality: Hardware clocks, proposer rotation, and PoW.

 ### Casper

 We first regard Casper as a pure BFT engine, but hint to its intended use-case by referring to participants as ‘validators’ instead of replicas.
-Having introduced Hot-Stuff, we can describe the Casper BFT protocol in a single-step refinement.
+Having introduced HotStuff, we can describe the Casper BFT protocol in a single-step refinement.
 The gist of it is quite simple.
 Casper **moves the responsibility for pushing a commit-certificate from the beacon-functionality to peer-to-peer dissemination among the validators**.

 More specifically, each validator signs its vote and sends it directly to a random subset of the validators.
 Validators forward votes they receive at random for a while.
 This gossip-style spreading strategy guarantees with high probability that all validators will collect a commit-certificate within a reasonable time frame.

 Once a replica obtains a commit-certificate, it refers to it in its vote at the next level.
-The figure below depicts Casper and highlights the differences from Hot-Stuff:
+The figure below depicts Casper and highlights the differences from HotStuff:

 ![casper-highlights](/images/casper-highlights.png)

 Removing the responsibility from the proposer role to collect and distribute commit-certificates is inherent for the setting that Casper addresses, as discussed below.

 This variation is safe, replicas **can** indeed spread votes among themselves.
-It is live, but just like Hot-Stuff and PBFT, progress depends on certain synchrony.
-In Hot-Stuff, proposers (occasionally) need to collect a commit-certificate from the preceding level in order to make progress.
+It is live, but just like HotStuff and PBFT, progress depends on certain synchrony.
+In HotStuff, proposers (occasionally) need to collect a commit-certificate from the preceding level in order to make progress.
 In Casper, proposers do not collect, nor spread, commit-certificates.
 Instead, proposers must (occasionally) wait sufficiently long for the validators to spread votes among themselves and obtain commit-certificates in order to make progress.
 This requires proposers to (occasionally) delay for the worst case dissemination bound.
 Recall what I said above: Relying on synchrony provides a worst-case upper bound, but sets a (pessimistic) lower-bound.

-As mentioned above, the complete Hot-Stuff solution achieves factor n improvement in communication complexity by applying threshold cryptography.
+As mentioned above, the complete HotStuff solution achieves factor n improvement in communication complexity by applying threshold cryptography.
 This improvement relies on a proposer’s active involvement.

 ### The Casper Finality Engine